Available in PDS4 Format CERTIFIED

 Guillot, T. et al., (2018) A suppression of differential rotation in Jupiter’s deep interior, Nature, 555: 227-230.

-Cruise and Earth Flyby Data and PDS3 Jupiter Data through perijove 53 are now available (Note: data were not acquired during Jupiter Insertion on July 5, 2016 (perijove 0) and Radio Occultations begin in orbit 53 and continue to end of mission.)
+Cruise and Earth Flyby Data and Jupiter Data with both PDS3 and PDS4 labels are available through perijove 59 (Note: data were not acquired during Jupiter Insertion on July 5, 2016 (perijove 0) and Radio Occultations begin in orbit 53 and continue to end of mission.)

 Useful Mission Documents